-JohnMark Bentley enters his fifth season as head coach of the Mountaineers after joining the program as assistant coach in 2006.
+JohnMark Bentley enters his sixth season as head coach of the Mountaineers after joining the program as assistant coach in 2006.

 Coming off of a SoCon title in 2012, Bentley led the Mountaineers to an 8-6 overall mark and a 5-2 record within the conference – good for a second-place regular season finish.
 Both Dominic Parisi and Zack Strickland advanced to the 2013 NCAA Wrestling championships as at-large selections for their seasons at 125 and 165 pounds, respectively.

 Bentley led the Mountaineers to the 2012 Southern Conference Championship with a 6-0 record.
 The squad also finished 21st place at the NCAA tournament.
 Because of his efforts, Bentley with was named the 2012 SoCon 'Coach of the Year' and finished third in the voting for NCAA National Coach of the Year in 2012.

 In each of his first two seasons as head coach, Bentley had multiple wrestlers win Southern Conference titles and advance to the national championships.
 Tony Gravely, Dylan Temple and Austin Trotman were SoCon champions in 2010, while Trotman and Kyle Blevins won their classes in 2011.

 Bentley was an assistant coach for two seasons at ASU before being named associate head coach in 2008.
 Before ascending to the helm of the program, Bentley assisted 2009 title-winner Frank Celorrio and two-time SoCon champion Scott Ervin, who graduated as App State’s career leader in wins with 114.